Claridge's: 21st century renovation and relaunch

 In 2005, the private-equity owners sold The Savoy Group, including Claridge's, to a group of Irish investors led by Derek Quinlan.
 The investors later sold the Savoy Hotel and Savoy Theatre and renamed the group Maybourne Hotel Group.
 The Maybourne Hotel Group includes two other five-star hotels in London, The Berkeley and The Connaught.

-Between 2016 and 2021, the hotel was renovated and expanded as part of a "relaunch" by co-owner Paddy McKillen.
-The top two floors were replaced by a four-storey, 14-bedroom extension that included a penthouse with swimming pool, gym, private lake, and 1800 sqft grand salon.
-A 22 m excavation was dug beneath the Art Deco 1920s extension to create a five-level basement.
+Between 2016 and 2021, the hotel was renovated and expanded.
+Two floors were added through a roof extension, expanding capacity by 40 rooms or suites, including a penthouse.
+Additionally, plans were submitted for a five-storey subterranean "iceberg basement" containing a swimming pool, gym, spa, and wine store.
+The five-storey basement was met with resistance by local bodies, and Westminster Council by this time had established a "sub squad" to address the impact of underground development in London.
+A 22 m excavation was dug beneath the Art Deco 1920s extension to create the five-level basement.
 Construction work was largely done by hand to avoid disturbing guests, and the hotel continued in operation throughout the building work.
 The project was recorded in a BBC documentary series, The Mayfair Hotel Megabuild.